boukx/naxx/README.md

 This skip sucks.
 Regardless of whether you got the Retcher labelled D above, you can attempt to skip the 4 abom pack.
 A tank needs to be ready to pick up any chained trash.
 Turn on track undead and make sure that if there is a Sludge Belcher in the next room, they are around the 11 oclock position.
 If they are not, you risk chaining the four pack to your right.
 Either hug the corner and tag a slime or volley such that it just tags a slime (crimson on diagram).
 Return to your raid in the south corner of the room.

 If the Sludge Belcher is in a shitty position, it is faster and far safer to clear the four pack to your right first.

+If all goes to shit and you do chain-- run out of the wing to reset most of the mobs.

 ![](./abom_3.png)